3rror404/switchy/README.md

 ### Features

 ☑️ Works with both checkbox and radio inputs.
 ☑️ Works with disabled inputs.
 ☑️ Swipeable with mouse or touch.
 ☑️ Position text labels before or after.
 ☑️ Built in colour themes.
-☑️ Built in scales (small, default, large);
+☑️ Built in scales (small, default, large).

 ### Usage